BarryCoding/fork-vue3-docs/src/study/essentials/template-syntax.md

 # Template Syntax {#template-syntax}

-Vue uses an HTML-based template syntax that allows you to declaratively bind the rendered DOM to the underlying component instance's data.
-All Vue templates are syntactically valid HTML that can be parsed by spec-compliant browsers and HTML parsers.

 Under the hood, Vue compiles the templates into highly-optimized JavaScript code.
 Combined with the reactivity system, Vue can intelligently figure out the minimal number of components to re-render and apply the minimal amount of DOM manipulations when the app state changes.

-If you are familiar with Virtual DOM concepts and prefer the raw power of JavaScript, you can also [directly write render functions](/guide/extras/render-function) instead of templates, with optional JSX support.
-However, do note that they do not enjoy the same level of compile-time optimizations as templates.

 ## Text Interpolation {#text-interpolation}